sql-machine-learning/elasticdl/doc/parameter_server.md

 Worker does the forward/backward computation and consumes CPU most, while pserver provides kvstore service and consumes network bandwidth most.

-Since our target is to scheduling deep learning jobs elasticly, we should have the ability to increase/decrease CPU resources of worker, and increase/decrease network bandwidth resources of pserver.
+Since our target is to scheduling deep learning jobs elasticly, we must have the ability to increase/decrease CPU resources of worker, and increase/decrease network bandwidth resources of pserver.

 ### Solution

-Since we use asynchronous SGD, increasing/decreasing CPU resources of worker is trivial.
-We just create more workers or kill some workers under different cluster status.
+As we are using asynchronous SGD, increasing/decreasing CPU resources of worker is trivial.
+We can just create more workers or kill some workers under different cluster status.

 And for pserver, how can we adjust network bandwidth?
-One way is to create or delete pserver nodes.
+One solution is to create or delete pserver nodes.
 Since each node has a network interface card, more pserver nodes means more network bandwidth.

-The second way is to adjust network bandwidth limit of current pserver node.
+The second solution is to adjust network bandwidth of current pserver node.
 We can create many pserver nodes first, but set network bandwidth limit to certain medium value.
-If we want to increase/decrease network bandwith, we just increase/decrease the network bandwidth limit.
+If we want to increase/decrease network bandwith, we increase/decrease the network bandwidth limit.

-The second way consumes same memory, a little more CPU comparing to the first way, but avoids complex parameter sharding stragety under varying pserver nodes.
-The complex parameter sharding stragety usually raises the time complexity of each push/pull operation, which will has a remarkable loss on performance.
+The second solution consumes the same memory, a little more CPU comparing to the first way, but avoids complex parameter sharding stragety under varying pserver nodes.
+The complex parameter sharding stragety usually raises the time complexity of each push/pull operation, which causes a remarkable loss on performance.

 ## Failover